MJHendricks/sentiment-analysis/README.md

 # Sentiment Analysis With Python's NLTK Library
 ### Overview
-Using NLTK's Pre Trained Sentiment Analyzer: VADER, This project aims to determine the sentiments behind a review and assign a value to them based on how positive, or negative the review is.
+Using NLTK's Pre Trained Sentiment Analyzer: VADER, This project aims to determine the sentiments behind a review and assign a value to them based on how positive or negative the review is.
 Using this information we can analyze the overall public opinion of the business, and look into ways it can be improved.

 ### Requirements
 This project was developed using Jupyter Notebook.
 To execute the notebook, please install Jupyter Notebook first.